MarcelFrank/StockPyrate/setup/setup.md

 ## Step 1 of 2

-To get StockPyrate running on the german subdomain of Yahoo Finance it is necessary to to edit the function "create_cookie()" in file "crawler.py" that is located in folder "functions".
+To get StockPyrate running on the german subdomain of Yahoo Finance it is necessary to edit the content of the function "create_cookie()" located in file "crawler.py" (cf. folder "functions").
 Just fill the empty string values you find in the dictionary "cookie".
 Necessary keys are listed here:

 ```
 def create_cookie():